Style and Format of the Quiz

 Will this be Synchronous or Asynchronous and how much time will I have?

-The quiz will of a take-home style, just like last time.
-It will be released on Tuesday 10/20, 4:45 PM Eastern Time and be due at midnight, Tuesday 10/20, 11:59 PM Eastern Time.
+The quiz will more of take-home style to ensure time is not a huge pressure.
+It will be relased on Tuesday 9/29, 4:45 PM Eastern Time and be due at midnight, Tuesday 9/29, 11:59 PM Eastern Time.

 Am I allowed to use notes, VS Code, and/or the Internet?